-President & CEO, Women’s City Club of New York
+President & CEO, Women Creating Change (Formerly Women's City Club of NY)

 Carole served for ten years as Executive Director at MOUSE, a national nonprofit organization that empowers underserved youth to learn, lead and create with technology.
 She will continue to support MOUSE as a recently elected member of its Board of Directors.
 Prior to joining MOUSE, Carole was the Director of the Interactive Media for Children program at the Markle Foundation.
 Under her leadership, the IMC program worked to help realize the potential benefits of interactive media for children by building partnerships between industry, the academy and consumers.